fleetdm/fleet/.github/ISSUE_TEMPLATE/website-request.md

 ## Changes

-This issue's estimation includes completing:
+This issue's estimation includes completing the following:
 - [ ] UI changes: TODO
 - [ ] QA complete?

 ## QA

->The QA steps outlined below must be verified before the associated PR is merged.
+>The testing steps outlined below must be verified before the associated PR is merged.
 See ["Quality"](https://fleetdm.com/handbook/marketing/website-handbook#quality) in the website handbook for help.

-### Manual QA steps
+### Manual testing steps
 <!--
 Add detailed manual testing steps for all affected user flows.
 -->